realA10001986/Flux-Capacitor/README.md

 ##### &#9193; Use speed knob by default

 Check this if your FC has a pot for chasing speed selection and you want to use this pot.
-Note that if this option is checked, commands regarding chasing speed from the remote control are ignored.
+If this option is checked, commands regarding chasing speed from the remote control are ignored.

 ##### &#9193; Disable supplied IR remote control